numfocus/outreachy-contributions-2023/README.md

           - any project roles (just the names are fine)
           - the decision-making process ie. voting procedures, approval process etc.
           - how easy or difficult it was to find and understand the governance model
+8. When you are finished cc @arliss-NF in a Comment on your issue